Indira Priyadarshini Stadium

-Indira Priyadarsini Stadium is located in the coastal city of Visakhapatnam, Andhra Pradesh.
+Indira Priyadarsini Stadium is located in the coastal city (1 Town Area) of Visakhapatnam, Andhra Pradesh.

 The 25,000 seat Indira Priyadarshini Stadium in this coastal town has hosted one-day cricket matches but was not yet a Test venue.

 The stadium has hosted 5 ODI Matches and is also known as the Municipal Corporation Stadium.
 The first match was held on 9 December 1988 and the last of the 5 matches was held on 3 April 2001.

 The stadium has been discontinued from hosting ODI matches in favour of the newer ACA-VDCA Stadium.

 One Day International cricket

 The stadium has hosted following ODI matches.